ahmad-chaudhry/SYSC3010Project.io/README.md

 Hardware Set-Up:

-Connect ultrasonic sensors to arduino using schematics provided (Figure x)
+Connect ultrasonic sensors to arduino using schematics provided (Figure 3 from Report)

 Connect arduino to Pi using arduino cable